hzi-bifo/AMR_benchmarking/README.md

 export PYTHONPATH=$PWD
 ```

 **B1.
-Sample quality control.
-(You can skip this step, as we provided the sample list after QC: ./data/PATRIC)**
+Sample phenotype availability and quality control (PQC).
+You can skip this step, as we provided the sample list after PQC: ./data/PATRIC/meta

 ```
 bash ./scripts/data/preprocess.sh